kristrev/multihomed-routing/README.md

 routing solution builds on as many existing components as possible.
-Interfaces will be configured by updating for example /etc/network/interfaces, and instead of using multi for DHCP, etc., we will instead create routing configuration scripts that will be run when a lease is acquired or interface goes down (supported by all DHCP clients I have found).
+Interfaces will be configured by updating for example /etc/network/interfaces, and instead of using multi for DHCP, etc., we will instead create routing configuration scripts that will be run when a lease is acquired or interface goes down.

 ## Routing overview